chien021091/aws-pro/IaC Cloudformation.md

 helper script signal cloudformation to indicate whether ec2 instance have been successfully created or updated. if you install or update a software application in ec2 instance, you can signal cloudformation when the application is ready
 #
 By default, all the resources associated the deleted stack will be deleted, unless the resource's deletePolicy SET to RATAIN
+# for detect when resources has drifted from their expected state
+- use aws config (not event bridge)